Jameztobi/jameztobi/README.md

 -    I am very passionate about technology, theology & theatre.

-- 🔭 I’m currently working on designing and executing a software for a healthcare toolkit that will give users a good experience when interacting with the toolkit.
+- 🔭 I’m currently working on designing and executing healthcare software products.

 - 🌱 I’m currently learning more about Web Security and Architecture.